raspberrypilearning/rainbow-run/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 In this step, you will create a ball using a **Sphere** object.
-Then style the ball and make it bounce.
+Then you will style the ball and make it bounce.
 </div>
 <div>
 ![The ball game object is shown in the centre of the Scene view.
 The view is close up.](images/bouncyball-ball.png){:width="300px"}